mnr/writing-wip/Do-Ye0n_lives_on.md

 From his seat, Do-Ye0n sits up and interrupts.
 "I wasn't misbehaving.
 I was doing what Alpha60 rewarded me to do.
 Why aren't they in here with me?"

 "Corporations have rights, just like every other citizen of the United States," replied Yvette, projecting synthesized patience.
 "Jailing a corporation and all its employees and shareholders is impractical.
-With a low possibility of success it is considered a waste of judicial resources."
+With a low possibility of success it is a waste of judicial resources."

 Do-Ye0n slumps back in the chair.
 He doesn't miss the subtext; Yvette knows how to respond to questions about corporate culpability.
 Yvette resumes the lecture.